Genia888/FitnessHub/Documentation/(Stage 4) MVP Development and Execution.md

 # 1. Execute Development Tasks
+- We create a back end with a swagger using flask
+- the swagger can create, update, delete, search information for the tables : user, diet, workout, subscription, message, review, shop use after in the front end
 - We have a main branch on git hub and one branch for each member
 - When a task seems good we merge on the main and call other member to pull the modification